 How do I get tested for low testosterone?

 A blood test for bioavailable testosterone, follicle stimulating hormone, luteinizing hormone, and prolactin are drawn after a visit with one of our doctors.
 If two low testosterone values are present, the patient has the option to begin testosterone replacement therapy.

 What treatment options are available for low testosterone?

 The Men’s Health Center offers a number of treatment options for low testosterone.
 Topical gels, creams, or patches may be prescribed and applied daily by the patient.
-Some patients opt for testosterone cypionate injections, which are administered in office by the RN, usually every two weeks.
-For patients who are comfortable self-administering injections at home, an in-office teaching session with the RN would be scheduled.
+Some patients opt for testosterone cypionate injections, which are self-administered at home.
+An in-office teaching session with the RN/NP would be scheduled to teach the patient or a responsible party appointed by the patient on how to self-inject.
 After completion of the teaching session, patients will self-administer injections either weekly or biweekly.
 Testopel, or testosterone pellets may also be implanted under the skin by way of a small incision.
 Testopel procedures are usually performed every three to four months.
 The latest addition to treatment options offered at the Men’s Health Center is AVEED (testosterone undecanoate).
 AVEED delivers long- acting testosterone therapy, which requires only five injections per year after the first month of therapy.